CBSE Class 10 History Chapter 2 Notes - Nationalism in India - Download Now

 Did You Know?

 The nationalist movement in Indo China Class 10 curriculum is yet another remarkable phase of Asian history.
 Indo-China comprising the modern countries of Laos, Vietnam and Cambodia was under the control of the powerful Chinese empire.
-Vietnam was colonised by the French.
+Vietnam was colonized by the French.
 From the eighteenth century onward, resistance started to grow in many forms, from various levels.
 The sense of nationalism was ignited by a number of factors.
 Communism also played an important role in it.

 While making a ‘nationalism in Indo China’ PPT for your school project, you must include a slide dedicated to this phase of history.